Son of a Cleaning Lady

 Put in four or five years as a manager before you’re “ready” to be a director.

 It sounds neat, safe, and predictable.
-But here’s the truth: they are all fucking made up.
+But here’s the reality: they are all… made up.

 Rules aren’t timeless.
 They don’t descend from the sky.
 They’re created by people, people making decisions at a particular moment, with limited information, their own biases, and their own interests.
 Over time, those decisions get repeated so often they calcify into “the way it is.”
 We grow up carrying those invisible limits into school, into work, into our families.
 We rarely stop to ask where they came from, or whether they still make sense.